Yousef-Majidi/Learn2Blog/README.md

 ## Bug Report

-When filing issues and bugs, you should include as much detail as possible:
+To report a bug simply create a new `issue` on the repository with the following information.

-- A short description of the bug
+- A short description of the bug as the title of the issue
+- A detailed description of the bug in the body
 - Steps to reproduce the bug (what were you doing when encountered the bug)
 - The expected result of your action versus the produced result